Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/index.md

 ## Running our Software

-If you're interested in running, using or building on any of our software directly, see our [GitHub](https://github.com/Snowfork/polkadot-ethereum){: target="_blank"}.
+If you're interested in running, using or building on any of our software directly, see our [GitHub repository](https://github.com/Snowfork/polkadot-ethereum){: target="_blank"}.

 ## Integrating with PolkaETH, PolkaERC20, or SnowDOT